Andilun/Brewmaster/README.md

 # Brewmaster
-Fermentation temperature control for mini fridge controlled rpi, smart plug and termostat.<br> To run the programm as is you need a DS18B20 installed/plugged in on your rpi ,python<br> and python-kasa.
+Fermentation temperature control for mini fridge controlled by rpi, smart plug and termostat.<br> To run the programm as is you need a DS18B20 installed/plugged in on your rpi ,python<br> and python-kasa.
 See https://github.com/python-kasa/python-kasa for more information.